You are reading the 2025/26 Academic Calendar. The 2024/25 version remains in effect until August 31, 2025 and is available here.

 98. COMM_V 449 (3) Supply-Chain Management

 Integrated management of production and logistics systems; management of inter-organizational relationships in the supply chain, including vendor selection, bidding and negotiation processes, partnering and performance measurement.
-Prerequisite: COMM 204.
+Prerequisite: COMM_V 204.
 This course is not eligible for Credit/D/Fail grading.

 99. COMM_V 450 (3) Financial Accounting - Intermediate II